imarsman/iptools/README.md

 # iptools

-This project was done as a learning experience for things like IP subnetting.
-Mostly I was interested in learning more about ipv4 subnets and splitting up subnets into equal ranges and defining things like the network ID and broadcast address for subnets.
+This project is a learning experience for ipv4 subnetting and ipv6 addresses.
+Mostly I am interested in learning more about ipv4 subnets and splitting up subnets into equal ranges and defining things like the network ID and broadcast address for subnets.
 This is a way for me to better establish my knowledge of this subject.